RaniaBenman/demo-cicd-ide-multiws/README.md

 If you're interested in **Interactive execution and development from a local environment**, please make sure to create on your **Dev** Databricks workspace, a cluster that fits the criteria described in that section.

 **👉 Bricksters only** :
-You don't have to go through this set up, please simply request access to this demo (repository + workspaces) by contacting the creator of this repository.
+You don't have to go through **any** of this, please simply request access to this demo (repository + workspaces) by contacting the creator of this repository.

 ## Testing and releasing via CI pipeline